 Tunkhannock is a very small borough located in the state of Pennsylvania.
 With a population of 1,780 people and four constituent neighborhoods, Tunkhannock is the 621st largest community in Pennsylvania.
-Much of the housing stock in Tunkhannock was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Tunkhannock has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-Unlike some boroughs, Tunkhannock isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Tunkhannock are a mix of both white- and blue-collar jobs.
-Overall, Tunkhannock is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Tunkhannock who work in office and administrative support (15.05%), management occupations (11.01%), and maintenance occupations (8.07%).
+Tunkhannock is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Tunkhannock is a borough of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Tunkhannock who work in office and administrative support (16.80%), management occupations (12.81%), and sales jobs (9.87%).

 The people who call Tunkhannock home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Tunkhannock residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Tunkhannock include Irish, German, Italian, and Polish.
+The greatest number of Tunkhannock residents report their race to be White, followed by Asian.
+Important ancestries of people in Tunkhannock include German, English, Italian, and Polish.

 The most common language spoken in Tunkhannock is English.
 Other important languages spoken here include Chinese and Russian.